Abu Dharr al-Ghifari: Sunni view

-Al-Rabathah

 Abu Dharr then asked Uthman for permission to live in al-Rabathah, a small village in eastern Madinah.
 Uthman approved his request.
 Abu Dharr stayed there away from people, holding to the traditions (sunnah) of Muhammad and his companions.

 A relevant story about him is:

 A man visited him once and when he found his house almost bare, he asked Abu Dharr: "Where are your possessions?"

 Abu Dharr said: "We have a house yonder (meaning the hereafter), to which we send the best of our possessions."

 The man understood what Abu Dharr meant and replied: "But you must have some possessions so long as you are in this abode."

 "The owner of this abode will not leave us in it," said Abu Dharr.

-Also, when the governor (amir) of Syria sent Abu Dharr three hundred dinars to meet his needs, he returned the money saying, "Does not the amir find a servant more deserving of it than I?"
+Also, when the amir (governor) of Syria sent Abu Dharr three hundred dinars to meet his needs, he returned the money saying, "Does not the amir find a servant more deserving of it than I?"

 Muhammad said about him: "The earth does not carry nor the heavens cover a man more true and faithful than Abu Dharr."

 Abu Dharr died in 652 CE.